 Max Route Duration – Planning Routes with the Max Route Duration Constraint

 Depending on the particular needs of your business or unique business model, you may want to control the amount of time each of your routes lasts.
 For example, your drivers can get fatigued after driving for a particular amount of hours, the vehicles in your fleet (i.e., refrigerated trucks, electric vehicles, etc.) cannot run for too long, you need to deliver goods that can go bad very fast, and so on.
-With Route4Me’s Max Route Duration constraint, you are able to define the maximum time duration that each of your planned routes should not exceed.
+With Route4Me’s dynamic routing software that supports the Max Route Duration constraint, you are able to define the maximum time duration that each of your planned routes should not exceed.
 Thus, once you import the addresses that you need to visit, Route4Me processes them and outputs an optimal number of efficiently sequenced and equally-sized routes where each route does not exceed the predefined amount of time.
 Moreover, you can also use Cubic Volume, Weight, Pieces (number of items), Priority, and Revenue constraints to get even more control over your routes and make sure that your team is functioning as efficiently and safely as possible.

 To plan routes with the Max Route Duration constraint, first, go to “Plan New Route” from the navigation menu.

 After that, to be able to apply the Max Route Duration constraint, adjust the following route optimization settings:

 - Select “Multiple Drivers Route” optimization type so that the system can automatically plan and optimize more than one route if needed;

 - Choose where to end the route(s) after the last stop is visited and serviced.